Q: What is a post allowance?

 grandfathering, on the bid list it is clear that discretionary allowances such

-as the COLA, Post Hardship Differential and Danger Pay are subject to change
+as the Post Allowance (COLA), Post Hardship Differential and Danger Pay are subject to change

 and are not locked in as part of a compensation package.